ibm-cloud-docs/databases-for-mysql/backups-faq.md

 {: #optimize-xtrabackup-table}
 {: faq}

 MySQL version 8.0.29 contained a design flaw that can cause data corruption for tables with `INSTANT ADD/DROP COLUMNS`.
 The issues in MySQL 8.0.29 make this version unsafe to take backups.
-If Xtrabackup detects tables with instant add/drop columns, you will see an error message like this:
+If Xtrabackup detects tables with instant add/drop columns, you see an error message like this:

 ```text
 [ERROR] [MY-011825] [Xtrabackup] Tables found: